-- Teams are responsible for bringing their own equipment & laptop computer / software (please refer to page 1 for specific requirements) Only one computer per team. - It is recommended that teams pre-build a robotic device prior to attending (Lego's REM-bot is ideal for the dimensions of this type of challenge) - There will be up to four (4) zones - Each zone will consist of up to eight (8) teams of up to twenty four (24) students (maximum of 3 members per team) - Each team will have one (1) engineering table to build and program their robot - Each zone will have three (3) designated testing/judging tables testing/judging table = 4'x8' testing board - There will be two (2) bases (Alpha and Beta).
-Each base will have six (6) primary missions and one (1) extension mission each (this may change depending on the theme) NOTE: the extension mission can only be attempted once all of the primary missions from that base are completed and assessed by the zone judge - Running time for each mission

-- regardless of how many attempts are made to complete each mission

-- If a problem arises, teams are to communicate immediately with their zone judge for directions - Teams can use their time however they wish and primary missions can be done in any order NOTE: excludes the extension missions.
-The extension mission can only be attempted once all of the primary missions from that base are completed and assessed by the zone judge - Any testing table in the zone can be used for judging of the mission The other teams in the zone must give priority to the team being assessed
+- Teams are responsible for bringing their own robotic equipment and laptop computer - One laptop computer (this will be strictly enforced), tape measure(s), extra batteries, + (NO extra / 3rd party sensors/attachments allowed) - One NXT OR EV3 Mindstorms kit OR one FisherTechnik Robo kit OR one VEX IQ kit - It is recommended that teams pre-build a robotic device prior to attending (NXT REMbot's dimensions are ideal for this type of challenge). - All robotics devices must be fully autonomous (no radio/bluetooth controls) - Contact info@gearbots.org directly if you have any questions about these options. - It is recommended that teams pre-build a robotic device prior to attending (Lego's REM-bot is ideal for the dimensions of this type of challenge) - There will be up to five (5) zones - Each zone could consist of up to eight (8) teams of up to twenty four (24) students (maximum of 3 members per team) - Each team will have one (1) engineering table to build and program their robot - Each zone will have three (3) designated testing/judging tables (depends on the room allocated by Skills BC) - testing/judging table = 4'x8' testing board - There will be two (2) bases (Alpha and Beta).
+Each base will have up to eight (8) missions - Running time for each mission - regardless of how many attempts are made to complete each mission - If a problem arises, teams are to communicate immediately with their zone judge for directions - Teams can use their time however they wish and missions can be done in any order - All testing tables in the zone can be used for judging of the mission - The other teams in the zone must give priority to the team being assessed